Our expert divorce and family law solicitors can assist you with the legal side of dissolving a civil partnership.

 As well as offering a compassionate service, Forbes also understands that going through civil partnership dissolution can be a financially stressful time.
 That's why we offer both a tailored service for private paying clients, and a fixed fee service for more straightforward cases.
 We also offer legal advice for those eligible for Legal Aid.

-If you are going through the breakdown of your civil partnership and want advice on how to proceed, contact us on Freephone 0800 689 1058 to speak to one of our divorce and family law solicitors, or use or online enquiry form and we will get back to you.
+If you are going through the breakdown of your civil partnership and want advice on how to proceed, contact one of our divorce and family law solicitors.